Adjustable Calf/Shin Splint Support

 The tibia is the larger of the two bones in the lower leg.
 It is situated at the front of your lower leg, just ahead of the other bone (the fibula).

 Shin splint pain can be either sharp or dull in nature.
 In addition, the patient may observe the following:

 Individuals who experience these symptoms should visit a doctor or sports medicine specialist for a formal examination and diagnosis.

-Other potential problems that can contribute to the leg pain may include tendinitis and stress fractures.
-Tendinitis in particular can produce a pain that is similar to that of shin splints.
-MRI scans can help to identify when tendinitis may also be present.
+Other potential problems that can contribute to the leg pain include tendonitis and stress fractures.
+Tendonitis in particular can produce pain similar to that caused by shin splints.
+An MRI scan can help to determine if tendinitis or a stress fracture may also be present.

 Another injury that produces symptoms similar to shin splints is chronic exertional compartment syndrome.
 This is a result of intense exercise that significantly increases intramuscular pressure, resulting in severe leg pain.
 Contrary to shin splint pain, however, the pain of chronic exertional compartment syndrome tends to recede when the exercise is over.
-Unlike tendinitis and stress fractures, doctors usually diagnose this condition by measuring the pressure inside the leg before and after exercise sessions.
+Unlike tendinitis and stress fractures, this condition is usually diagnosed by measuring the pressure inside the leg before and after exercise sessions.

 As with many overuse injuries, doctors will first attempt treatment using a conservative (non surgical) approach.
 This will usually include:

 It is important to follow the doctor’s suggestions carefully.
 Individuals who fail to treat a shin splint injury properly can risk having the condition become permanent.

 Surgery is reserved for cases where all other treatment options fail.
 The surgical procedure is a fasciotomy, whereby an incision is made in the tissue overlying the muscles of the lower part of the leg.